This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is a calcaneal fracture diagnosed?

-- Bone scan: This is a test to look at your heel.
-The bone scan may show a fracture or infection.
+- A bone scan may show a fracture or infection.
 You will get a radioactive liquid, called a tracer, through a vein in your arm.
 The tracer collects in your bones.
 Pictures will then be taken to look for problems.

 How is a calcaneal fracture treated?

-- Support devices: Support devices include casts, splints, and removable boots.
-These devices prevent heel movement and help your fracture heal.
+- A support device , such as a cast, splint, or boot prevents heel movement and helps your fracture heal.
 A support device may be the only treatment you need.
-You may also need crutches to help you move around.
+You may need crutches to help keep weight off your heel.

-- Surgery: You may need surgery if your heel bone broke into many pieces or your ligaments were damaged.
-Ligaments are strong tissues that connect bone.
+- Surgery may be needed if your heel bone broke into many pieces or your ligaments were damaged.
 You may need wires, pins, metal plates, or screws to hold the pieces in place while you heal.

 - You have a fever.